 HEINTZ, 1835.
 We are not descendants of the Heintz family, but a few of them married relatives of ours.
 John Reinhart Heintz and Marie Cresence Wagner lived in Niederlauterbach, Alsace.
 They came to America with their many children in 1835, on the ship France.
 Their daughter Mary Ann Heintz married Louis Ott, the son of John Ott and Mary Ann Meder.
 (After Mary Ann Heintz died, Louis married Margaret Voegele, a daughter of Joseph Voegele and Catherine Miller.)
 Mary Ann's sister Regina Heintz (pictured), married Henry Balthasar.
 Another sister, Mary Eve Heintz, married John Schmalz of Lancaster, and their son John Jacob Schmalz married Mary Hock, the daughter of Andrew Hock and Theresa Rusch.

-BALTHASAR, 1838.
-The Balthasar family emigrated from Prussia (or maybe Westphalia) in 1838 and lived in Buffalo.
-The parents were Christopher Balthasar and Suzanna Lobenicht.
+BALTHASAR, 1837.
+The Balthasar family emigrated from the small village of Hoinkhausen in Westphalia in 1837 and lived in Buffalo.
+The parents were Christopher Balthasar and Suzanna Levenig.
 They had three sons (pictured) -- Henry, William, and Frank -- and one daughter, Theresa.
 Our ancestor William Balthasar married Elizabeth Clemens and was the father of Anna Balthasar Voegele.
 Many photographs of this immigrant family and their children have been preserved in Anna Balthasar's Family Album.